-Brightwheel is our communication platform that allows you to view classroom information.
-Check it regularly to read postings from your child's teacher and to view photos and videos of the children learning, working and exploring.
-Additionally, we will be using Brightwheel for our infant wing daily reports, as well as Early Childhood checkin/checkout.
+Brightwheel is our primary communication platform that allows you to view classroom information.
+Check it regularly to read postings from your child's teacher and to view photos and videos of the children learning, working, and exploring.
+Additionally, we will be using Brightwheel for our infant wing daily reports.
+These reports will be updated throughout the day as time allows.

 Trinity Emails are sent regularly.
 It is the parents' responsibility to ensure that the school has your correct email.
-Please notify the Director of Business & Communications, Nicole Morgado, at nmorgado@trinitysfc.com, if you are not receiving regular school email communication.
+Please notify Nicole Morgado at nicole.morgado@trinitysfc.com, if you are not receiving regular school email communication.